-Our services include camping, backpacking, hiking and hunting, at no cost to the veteran or first responder.
-Because our goats are able to pack a large amount of supplies, our project is able to facilitate involvement of disabled individuals that would otherwise not be able to join.
+Our services include camping, backpacking, hiking, and hunting, at no cost to the veteran or first responder.
+Because our goats can pack a large number of supplies, our project can facilitate the involvement of disabled individuals who would otherwise not be able to join.
 Our main goal is to provide therapeutic outdoor experiences for any veteran or first responder that would benefit from our project.

-Our funding primarily comes from the sales of SMPG merchandise (t-shirts, decals, etc.) and from small fundraiser events including goat yoga and pack goat day-hikes.
+Our funding primarily comes from the sales of SMPG merchandise (t-shirts, decals, etc.) and small fundraiser events, including goat yoga and pack goat day hikes.

-All of the work we do is the result of the love and respect we have for our veterans and first responders.
+All of the work we do results from the love and respect we have for our veterans and first responders.

 During my initial stages of treating my symptoms on my own, college really helped to give me a reason to stop my self-destructive behavior.
 However, it wasn’t long before the new excitement of getting straight A’s would become routine and I would need something else beyond studying to help me get past the flashbacks and feelings of guilt or disappointment.
-Luckily for me, I was dating my future wife (DeeJae) who was beyond patient and became very adept at picking up on my PTSD symptoms and triggers.
-First of all, I had to accept and realize that PTSD is not a weakness, but rather a result of actions that my brothers and I did to keep each other alive – actions that many others are too afraid to do.
-Secondly, my wife helped me realize the importance of filling my time with certain activities which helped me to fully stabilize and live with my PTSD.
-These three main activities include: 1) serving other veterans, 2) getting outdoors and 3) a little bit of animal (goat) therapy).
+Luckily for me, I had some friends and family who became very adept at picking up on my PTSD symptoms and triggers.
+I eventually learned that first of all, I had to accept and realize that PTSD is not a weakness, but rather a result of actions that my brothers and I did to keep each other alive – actions that many others are too afraid to do.
+Secondly, I began to understand the importance of filling my time with certain activities which helped me to fully stabilize and live with my PTSD.
+These three main activities included: 1) serving other veterans, 2) getting outdoors and 3) a little bit of animal (goat) therapy).
 In many ways, my life has come full circle and I believe there are many other men and women that have served who could use this recipe to help themselves get back on track!
 Thus, it is these three core items that the SMPG project is focused on.

 A final experience that helped shape the goals of the SMPG project came from a story told by a new close friend of mine (Ti Augustine) around the time that we were conceptualizing SMPG.
-Ti, who is a law enforcement officer, told me his story about the day he was in a small arms fire-fight (more of an ambush) with a civilian in our local area.
-Ti was seriously injured that day, receiving a slug to his leg that shattered is femur.
-He also told me about the physical, emotional and psychological struggles of his recovery process from his experience, and the different ways he had dealt with them.
+Ti, who is a law enforcement officer, told me his story about the day he was in a small-arms fire-fight (more of an ambush) with a civilian in our local area.
+Ti was seriously injured that day, receiving a slug to his leg that shattered his femur.
+He also told me about the physical, emotional, and psychological struggles of his recovery process from his experience, and the different ways he had dealt with them.
 His story really hit home with me.
-Although I have always known that our law enforcement officers are commonly in harms way, I had never truly understood the parallels between 1st responders and military veterans.
-So it is because of our dear friend Ti (who also is a SMPG advisory member) that our project also focuses on supporting 1st responders
+Although I have always known that our law enforcement officers are commonly in harm’s way, I had never truly understood the parallels between 1st responders and military veterans.
+So it is because of our dear friend Ti (who also is an SMPG advisory member) that our project also focuses on supporting 1st responders